ThachNgocTran/AutomaticWebsiteBooking/README.md

 # AutomaticWebsiteBooking
 A tool that helps automate the checking of availability and the booking.
 It's website-specific.

-More details coming!!!
+As an example, website "https://web.daslab.app" is used.

 # Usage